-A person who has autism often has trouble communicating and interacting with other people; his or her interests, activities, and play skills may be limited.
+A person who has autism spectrum disorder (ASD) often has trouble communicating and interacting with other people; his or her interests, activities, and play skills may be limited.
 Occupational therapy may help people with autism develop these skills at home and in school.

-What’s the role of occupational therapy (OT) in treating autism?
+What’s the role of occupational therapy (OT) in treating autism spectrum disorder?

 Occupational therapists study human growth and development and a person’s interaction with the environment through daily activities.
 They are experts in the social, emotional, and physiological effects of illness and injury.
 This knowledge helps them promote skills for independent living in people with autism and other developmental disorders.